Holy Trinity Episcopal School

 While not formally required as part of the curriculum, community service is heavily emphasized at Holy Trinity Episcopal School.
 The Student Council and the school itself organize multiple service opportunities each year.
 Students as young as kindergarten can participate in canned food and goods drives, and older students may choose to minister to the homeless with meal service.
 HTES’s community service partners include Lord of the Streets, Trinity Episcopal Church, Humble Area Assistance Ministries, and the Houston Food Bank, as well as local nursing homes and animal shelters.

-HTES offers seven sports at the Middle School Level: baseball, basketball, soccer, softball, tag football, track and field, and volleyball.
+HTES offers seven sports: baseball, basketball, soccer, softball, tag football, track and field, and volleyball.
 Baseball and tag football are offered only for boys, while softball and volleyball are offered only for girls; the other sports are available to both.
 Additionally, the school offers three sports at the Lower School level: soccer, basketball, and volleyball.
 Lower School sports are available to all students in grades K-3.

 HTES athletic teams compete within WHCSA.